jpcroc/NDM/READMES/README_ndm_compilation.md

 else

   echo 'setvars.sh and ${SETVARS_COMPLETED}' ${SETVARS_COMPLETED}
-  echo 'launched setvars.sh oneAPI done yet, hope it is OK (without intel mpi)'
+  echo 'launched setvars.sh oneAPI done yet, hope it is OK (with or without intel mpi, mkl...)'
   # hope there is intel mpi
   envs -g mpi